DjikstraCS/CTF-Write-Ups/PicoCTF/General Skills/What's a net cat.md

 ---
 ## Problem:

-We need to connecto to a service using netcat.
+We need to connect to a service using netcat.

 ![](./attachments/Pasted%20image%2020220330071828.png)